 George C. King Bridge

 When the George C. King Bridge (formerly St. Patrick’s Bridge) opened in October 2014, it became a symbol of the new connection between East Village and downtown Calgary and the community of Bridgeland north of the Bow River.
-It also symbolized the easy hop, skip and jump that East Villagers will soon have to their backyard playground of St. Patrick’s Island.
+It also symbolized the easy hop, skip and jump that East Villagers have to their backyard playground of St. Patrick’s Island.

 Elegant and graceful, the aptly nicknamed “skipping stone” bridge is already racking up the design awards and its spacious bridge deck boasts some of the best views of the city.
 Head to the graceful arches for food truck festivals, curated art, and more.